$n$-level density of the low-lying zeros of primitive Dirichlet $L$-functions: Acknowledgement

 \section{Acknowledgement}

 This work was initially suggested by Brian Conrey during the Arithmetic Statistics MRC program at Snowbird.
 We would like to thank him for his guidance and provide us useful materials.
 Also we would also like to thank Xiannan Li for helpful editorial comments, and Sheng-Chi Liu and Maksym Raziwi\l\l \ for discussion during this project.
 Part of this work was done while the first author was in residence at the Mathematical Sciences Research Institute (MSRI) in Berkeley, California, during the Spring semester of year 2017, supported in part by the National Science Foundation (NSF) under Grant No. DMS-1440140.
-The second author has been supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIP) (No. 2016R1C1B1008405)
+She also would like to acknowledge support from AMS-Simons Travel grant.
+The second author has been supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIP) (No. 2016R1C1B1008405).
+Lastly we are grateful to the anonymous referees, whose comments and suggestions were most helpful in improving the paper.